Venture even further into exploring agents of disease and misunderstood forms of life with our integrated Masters course.

 This module will:

-You will choose two of the following options:
+You can also choose up to two of the following modules:

-You will choose at least three modules from the following:
+You must choose at least one of the following modules:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.